bbauska/JS-Programs/README.md

 console.logC'Initial Deck:");
 console.log(initialDeck);
-// Shuffle the deck and display the shuffled deck const shuffledDeck = [...initialDeck]; // Create a copy to avoid modifying the original shuffleDeck(shuffledDeck);
+// Shuffle the deck and display the shuffled deck const shuffledDeck = &lbrack;...initialDeck&rbrack;; // Create a copy to avoid modifying the original shuffleDeck(shuffledDeck);
 console.log("\nShuffled Deck:");
 console.log(shuffledDeck);
 </pre>

 <h2 id="js29">29.
 Display Fibonacci Sequence Using Recursion</h2>
 This program displays the Fibonacci sequence up to a specified number of terms using recursion.
 It prompts